 Written by Ger Spaulding as related by Bill Bower the longest surviving pilot of this legendary mission, which involved 10,000 naval personnel and 16 B-25s launching from the carrier USS Hornet.

 800 Marines defending the newly-captured Henderson Field on Guadalcanal are within hours of being overrun by 6,000 Japanese troops.
-Only three P-400s, led by John Thompson, make it off the ground at sunrise to foil the attack.
+Only three P-400s, led by John Thompson, make it off the ground to foil the sunrise attack.

 An RAF pilot and one of the key players behind the Enigma machine and the Ultra Secret, Group Captain F.W.
-Winterbotham is one of the most famous people you never heard of.
+Winterbotham is one of the most accomplished heroes you never heard of.
 An amazing story which could not be told until 30 years after the end of WWII.